ntt-city/ntt-flow/README.md

 # Entity Flow (ntt-flow)
-The sequence of initialization, modification, aggreation, or other processes through which a data entity passes from instantiation to persistence.
+The sequence of initialization, modification, aggregation, or other processes through which a data entity passes from instantiation to persistence.

 Flow uses pure functions and does not update the data in-place, but instead always yields new updated data.